 Trump gives new Pentagon chief a taste of his world view

-WASHINGTON – On his first working day in charge of the Pentagon, Pat Shanahan declared his focus to be "China, China, China."
-But he also got a taste of President Donald Trump's more scattershot way of looking at the world.
+WASHINGTON – On his first working day in charge of the Pentagon, Pat Shanahan got a taste of President Donald Trump's scattershot way of looking at the world.

 As Shanahan sat to Trump's left at a Cabinet meeting at the White House, the president denounced U.S. allies as freeloaders, expressed disgust with U.S. warfighting strategy in Afghanistan, mused about his own potential to be a great general, dismissed Syria as "sand and death," spoke encouragingly of a second North Korea summit, and falsely claimed he had fired former Defense Secretary Jim Mattis.

-It was a very public reminder of the challenges that Shanahan, as acting defense secretary, will faces as he navigates the complex terrain that led to the early end of his predecessor's tenure.
+It was a very public reminder of the challenges that Shanahan, as acting defense secretary, faces as he navigates the complex terrain that led to the early end of his predecessor's tenure.

 At one point, Trump turned to Shanahan with an unusual demand.